-In this parable, no matter what the result of each instance of dispensing the seed (the Word of God), it becomes apparent that it’s always necessary for the soil (the heart) to be properly cultivated for the best desired results and fruitfulness.
+In this parable, no matter the result of each instance of dispensing the seed (the Word of God), it becomes apparent that it’s always necessary for the soil (heart) to be properly cultivated for the desired results and fruitfulness.

 The Cares of This Life Choke The Word

-Not so—at least, at the very most I will concede this is not the best portion of Scripture for proponents of that doctrine to base their teaching on.
+Not so.
+At least, at the very most I will concede this is not the best portion of Scripture for proponents of that doctrine to base their teaching on.
 Each of the four ‘soils of heart’ in this parable RECEIVED the word in their heart.
+It went in.

 As one of my team leaders in Holland used to say “you can’t give what you don’t have.”

 The natural result of shallowness of soil is that this seed doesn’t spring forth or grow beyond its initial ‘sprout’.
-In Jesus’ explanation He states that this person immediately receives it and looks like they’re a solid enthusiastic Christian per se, but that it’s trials and tribulations because of the Word that choke out and hinder this person from enduring for very long (v.20-21).
+In Jesus’ explanation, this person immediately receives it and looks on the surface like they’re a solid enthusiastic Christian per se, maybe even “on fire for Jesus”, but trials and tribulations because of the Word choke out and hinder this person from enduring for very long (v.20-21).

 It’s interesting to note that 1 Peter 1:6-9 indicates that trials and tests purify a person’s genuine faith.

 The third person–and the main one I want to show you something you might not have noticed before–is representative of soil that itself was fine, but that the seed was growing next to other things that drained the resources in the soil and prevented the good seed from obtaining life and vitality (v.7).
 Jesus says that the weeds that choked out the life of this seed were the cares of this life and the deceitfulness of riches.